 It’s just a matter of odds.
 Still, using even expired hand sanitizer is better than not sanitizing at all.
 In a pinch, feel free to use a sanitizer for hands that you find in your car that expired a few months ago since you’ll give yourself a better chance of staying germ-free than if you avoided using hand sanitizer overall.
 It won’t make a huge difference if sanitizer is three years and one month old compared to two years and eleven months – it’s all about averages!

 But remember to purchase some new hand sanitizer at your earliest opportunity!

 How to Avoid Too Much Hand Sanitizer Expiring

-The best way to avoid having tons of expired hand sanitizer in your business or in your car is to avoid buying too much of the stuff at once.
+The best way to avoid having tons of expired bottle of hand sanitizer in your business or in your car is to avoid buying too much of the stuff at once.
 Tons of people ran into this problem when they purchased hand sanitizer in bulk at the beginning of the COVID-19 pandemic, only to find that they couldn’t possibly use all of the hand sanitizer they purchased before it expired.

 Meanwhile, hand sanitizer you don’t use just sits there and the alcohol continues to slowly evaporate.

 Our advice?
 Purchase sanitizer for hands as you need it.

 For instance, pick up a new bottle of hand sanitizer as your current bottle reaches below the halfway point.
 This will ensure you always have a fresh bottle of hand sanitizer ready to go when you need it.

 If you are buying for an office, try to purchase one jug per dispenser at first, then increase or decrease your ordering supplies based on how quickly people go through that sanitizer.
 It may be helpful to keep a chart of hand sanitizers use or to measure the dispensers at regular intervals.